loge5/conf-cfg-ini/README.md

 **Encode and decode conf/cfg/ini-Files with Node.js**

 There are already a lot of ini-parser on the npm repository.
-But none of these are fits all my needs.
+But none of these fits all my needs.
 So here is an attempt to create a very flexible but easy to use parser.

 **Features**